-We’ve come a long way since the days of operator-connected calls and party lines.
+We’ve come a long way since the brick-like mobile phones and before that the days of operator-connected calls and party lines.
 From the first email and the use of dial-up internet to superfast broadband, 4G and smartphones, here are the top milestones that have been reached along the way.

 1876 – The first telephone call